-If a Mozilla Manager or Community leaders is informed about potential CPG violations they are expected to immediately report the incident through the applicable hotline, even if the initial reporter will also file a report.
+If a Mozilla Manager or Community leader is informed about potential CPG violations, they are expected to immediately report the incident through the applicable hotline, even if the initial reporter will also file a report.
 Mozilla Managers and Community leaders are not permitted to investigate complaints on their own.

 Do not impose your own judgement on how the reporter should react.
 Focus on listening.

 Reports are handled discretely and privately, and will only be shared with the people who can investigate, respond, and advise.
-As part of this investigation, it may be necessary for some information to be disclosed to others, for example to key stakeholders administering communities or events, witnesses, and the wrongdoer.
+As part of this investigation, it may be necessary for some information to be disclosed to others, for example, to key stakeholders administering communities or events, witnesses, and the wrongdoers.

 All reports are reviewed and responded to based on the nature of the report and we try to provide reasonably timed updates as part of open investigations.

 When an investigation is complete, to the extent the wrongdoer is subject to Mozilla’s control, appropriate measures will be taken to address the situation.

 Mozilla does not tolerate retaliation against Mozillians who report concerns under the CPG in good faith.
 Acts of retaliation should be reported in the same process as described above.

 This document includes content forked from the PyCon Code of Conduct Revision 2f4d980 which is licensed under a Creative Commons Attribution 3.0 Unported License.